Beehordun/NasaPhoto/README.md

 * Continuous integration with Circle CI

 ## Running the project
-To run the project, check the prerequisites below, then clone the repo and build on Android studio or download the zip file
+To run the project, clone the repo and build on Android studio or download the zip file

-## Prerequisites
-*   Android Studio IDE 3.0+
-*   Android SDK v28
-*   Android Build Tools v28.0.3
-*   Gradle 4.6

 ## Libraries
 *   Retrofit 2